Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 11. Listen to Podcasts and Audio Books

-Podcasts and audiobooks are great when kids need some non-screen time activities, when they don’t feel like reading a book or are on a long car ride.
+Podcasts and audiobooks are great when kids need non-screen time activities when they don’t feel like reading a book or are on a long car ride.
 There are many podcasts for children now that are fun and engaging.
-They are also full of interesting facts to help the kids learn so much about different topics like animals and science.
-Check out some of our reviews and put one on when the kids need something to keep them busy or just want some down time.
+They also contain interesting facts to help the kids learn about different topics like animals and science.
+Check out some of our reviews and put one on when the kids need something to keep them busy or want some downtime.

 12. Geocaching

-Geocaching is an outdoor treasure hunt game that people from all over the world take part in.
-The purpose of the game is to try to find treasures hidden by other players using your GPS device while exploring interesting locations.
+Geocaching is an outdoor treasure hunt game in which people from all over the world participate.
+The game’s purpose is to try to find treasures hidden by other players using your GPS device while exploring interesting locations.
 You can learn more about how to participate in geocaching here.
-It’s an exciting activity, with fresh air and exercise so it’s a fun family activity.
+It’s an exciting activity, with fresh air and exercise, so it’s a fun family activity.

 13. Exercise

-When we were initially homebound with the pandemic, we knew we had to come up with different things to do to bust boredom and get the kids energy out.
+When we were initially homebound with the pandemic, we knew we had to come up with different things to do to bust boredom.
 So we decided to start regular family workouts.
-We did go for walks and bike rides outdoors, but we also needed to find things to do indoors when the weather wasn’t agreeable.
+We went for walks and bike rides outdoors but also needed to find something to do indoors when the weather wasn’t agreeable.
 So we found a fitness program to follow and started a family fitness routine.
 The kids loved it and burned some energy too.

-Customizing a t-shirt is a fun and creative activity your kids will definitely enjoy doing.
-They will love being involved in every step of the process.
-From brainstorming ideas of what picture or design they would like on their shirt to the hands-on designing, they will love walking around displaying their art on their shirts.
+Customizing a t-shirt is a fun and creative activity your kids will enjoy.
+Involve them in every step of the process, from brainstorming ideas of what picture or design they would like on their shirt to hands-on designing.
+They will love walking around displaying their art on their shirts.

 15. Work on a Puzzle

-Puzzles are great for rainy days or times when you just want some downtime.
-Kids can put together smaller puzzles or the whole family can work on a large one together.
-Bigger, complicated puzzles (think of how many plain blue pieces you would have for the sky in landscape puzzles!) requires patience, perseverance, problem solving and teamwork!
+Puzzles are great for rainy days or when you want some downtime.
+Kids can put together smaller puzzles, or the whole family can work on a large one together.
+Bigger, complicated puzzles (think of how many plain blue pieces you would have for the sky in landscape puzzles!) require patience, perseverance, problem-solving, and teamwork!
 The fact that you are working on a project together will make it more fun.

 16. Watch Shows or Have a Movie Night

-Kids need downtime as well, and unwinding with a movie or a few funny tv shows is a great way to do it.
-Sometimes as a family its hard to find shows and movies that cater to all the different age groups.
+Kids also need downtime, and unwinding with a movie or a few funny tv shows is a great way to do it.
+Sometimes as a family, it’s hard to find shows and movies that cater to all the different age groups.
 Check out this list of shows on Disney that even parents will enjoy.
 Dim the lights, grab some snacks, get cozy on the couch and enjoy your show or movie together.

 17. Have a Dance Party

-A dance party is another great way to exercise, have fun and burn some energy.
+A dance party is another great way to exercise, have fun and burn energy.
 One of our favorite things to watch is clips of Parent Jam online.
-Its so inspiring to see parents doing dance routines with their children.
-Its also a great way to pick up some moves!
+It’s so inspiring to see parents doing dance routines with their children.
+It’s also a great way to pick up some moves!
 You can also put on a freeze dance and let loose with unchoreographed dancing!

 18. Print Activity Pages

-Coloring and doing activity sheets like word searches and mazes can be relaxing and enjoyable activity for kids.
-Print off activity sheets with different characters that they like or other themes and watch them solve riddles and find words while having fun.
+Coloring and doing activity sheets like word searches and mazes can be relaxing and enjoyable activities for kids.
+Print off activity sheets with characters they like or other themes and watch them solve riddles and find words while having fun.

 19. Do a DIY Craft

-Open-ended play is great because it gives kids the chance to show their creativity and be in control of their own project.
-You can stock up on supplies from the Dollar Tree or you can use recyclables already in the house such as toilet paper rolls, egg cartons, milk cartons and old containers.
+Open-ended play is great because it gives kids a chance to show their creativity and be in control of their own projects.
+You can stock up on supplies from Dollar Tree, or you can use recyclables already in the house, such as toilet paper rolls, egg cartons, milk cartons, and old containers.

-If you would like them to do a more structured art lesson, there are many sites that have tutorials that children can follow.
-You could also give the kids a challenge such as getting them to design their own bird feeders for example.
+If you would like them to do a more structured art lesson, many sites have tutorials that children can follow.
+You could also challenge the kids, such as getting them to design their own bird feeders.

 20. Go on a Nature Walk

-Taking a walk on a trail through the woods can be breathtakingly beautiful, especially in the autumn season when the trees are full of colorful leaves.
-It can also be a calming experience, fun and great exercise.
+Walking on a trail through the woods can be breathtakingly beautiful, especially in autumn when the trees are full of colorful leaves.
+It can also be a calming experience, fun, and great exercise.

 21. Start a Garden

-Gardening together is a really good and productive family activity and also a nice life skill to know.
-With so many chemicals sprayed on fruits and vegetables being imported, its great to be able to grow your own food and learn how to take care of them naturally.
-Children as also more likely to eat the fruits and vegetables that they had a hand in growing.
+Gardening together is an excellent and productive family activity and a nice life skill to learn.
+With so many chemicals sprayed on imported fruits and vegetables, it’s great to grow your own food and learn how to take care of them naturally.
+Children are also more likely to eat the fruits and vegetables they had a hand growing.

 22. Play a Sport

 There are many outdoor activities kids can do.
-Some activities include going for a hike, a bike ride and rollerblading.
-You can also play soccer, basketball, football and ball hockey without needing a lot of equipment.
+Some activities include going for a hike, a bike ride, and rollerblading.
+You can also play soccer, basketball, football, and ball hockey without needing much equipment.

 23. Set up an Obstacle Course